 In the longer term, this form of manufacturing has the potential to transform the dynamics of the medical supply chain.

-As a disruptive technology itself, 3D printing is well-positioned to support medical efforts in combating this disruption and, in the process, it can assist to both preserve and save lives.
+As a disruptive technology itself, 3D printing is well-positioned to support medical efforts in combating this disruption.
+As well as, in the process, it can assist to both preserve and save lives.

 For more information about our 3D printing and scanning applications for the medical sector, please use our online contact form, or call us direct on 01527 558 282.
 And for the latest information on how Central Scanning is responding to the pandemic, see our blog post on coronavirus.